 Personalised support, guidance and professional development is offered to all Charanga teachers.
-Our friendly, experienced team can offer you support and guidance on all aspects of teaching and learning.
-To meet them and to find out who your own contact is, visit the CPD & Training Centre at the top of the screen once you’ve logged in.
+Our friendly, experienced team can provide you with support and advice on all aspects of teaching and learning.
+To meet them and find out who your designated contact is, visit the CPD & Training Centre.

 CPD & Training Centre

-To complement the superb resources Musical School provides, you’ll find a dedicated CPD & Training Centre, complete with videos, articles and more, on the platform.
+To complement the resources Musical School provides, you’ll find a dedicated CPD & Training Centre on the platform.